7

 MG HS rear

-The HS's steering has three modes, ranging from Comfort to Sport, and these vary the weight of the action to some extent.
+The HS's steering has three modes, ranging from Comfort to Sport, and these vary the weight of the action to some extent, but it's always a fairly slow, amply assisted system that doesn't entice much.

-There’s a dullness to the set-up that makes the HS harder to place than we’d like in the standard Normal mode.
+There’s a dullness to the set-up that makes the HS harder to place precisely and less assured in its road-holding than we would like.
 Certainly, a Qashqai or Tucson is easier to dart down streets in.

-Comfort mode lightens the handling of the HS and this is the mode we prefer for day-to-day driving.
+Comfort mode lightens the rack, and this is the mode we prefer for day-to-day driving.

-Certain rivals deal better with more threadbare road surfaces but, for the most part, the HS is well isolated and refined.
-There is noticeable road noise when you're travelling at higher speeds, though.
+Around town, certain rivals deal better with more threadbare road surfaces - but, for the most part, the HS is well isolated and refined.
+There is noticeable road noise when you're travelling at higher speeds, although it's not intrusive.

 MPG & RUNNING COSTS